don-sabu/Miniproject-Works/README.md

 # Mini Project

+This repository can be used to collaborate the rough coding works and documentation works.
+Instead of sending files through other apps, we can use the below steps for seamless operations

 Everyone should use their own folders to carryout works regarding the projects.
 Copy the existing works to the folders as well.